godotengine/awesome-godot/README.md

 - [Keyring](https://github.com/shomykohai/godot-keyring) - Utility to interact with the OS keyring to store credentials.
 - [spout-gd](https://github.com/you-win/spout-gd) - Share OpenGL textures across Windows applications through your GPU using [Spout](https://github.com/leadedge/Spout2).
 - [Texture Packer](https://github.com/Relintai/texture_packer) - Tools to layer, pack, and merge textures at runtime. *(Godot 3 and 4)*
+- [Tree3D](https://github.com/JekSun97/gdTree3D) - A plugin for procedural generation of 3D trees in real time for gaming projects.
 - [Voxelman](https://github.com/Relintai/voxelman) - A voxel engine with more focus on editor integration, gameplay-related features, and extendability. *(Godot 3 and 4)*

 #### Godot 3